Balm of Gilead

 I ditched poisonous shampoo!
 Most commercial shampoos contain SLS (Sodium Laurel,-eth Sulphate) or Parabens and formaldehyde agents, even so called organic shampoos contain betaine and decyl glucoside.
 Are these things really necessary?
 No, they are not.

-The smell is not there when it is dry.
+The vinegar smell is not there when it is dry.
 Wrap in a towel to wring out the water, then style as usual.
 The vinegar smell will disappear when it dries.
 My hair is clean, not the least bit oily.
-It's soft without that straw feel it would have if I put just baking soda on it or washed it with my handmade soap bars.
+It's soft without that straw feel it would have if I washed it with my handmade soap bars.
 Soap is too alkaline for human hair, as is baking soda, so the vinegar rinse, left in, is necessary to fix that.
-If you don't use the vinegar rinse, your hair will feel like straw.
+If you don't use the vinegar rinse, your hair may feel like straw.
 I have thick, dry, coarse and gray hair and I'm completely happy with this.
-My hair is even better, it's straighter, calmer, not so flyaway.
-If this works with baking soda, which is extremely alkaline, it should work with my handmade soap too.
-I'll try that next time, I'll wash with my handmade herbal soap and use the leave in apple cider vinegar rinse!
-Either way, the shampoo is gone and no conditioner needed either!
+My hair is even better, it's straighter, calmer, not so flyaway, and no conditioner needed either!
 If nothing else, it's certainly cheaper!
 I like it and I'm sticking with it.
 One more chemical laden poison gone from my house!!

 If using essential oils in something like this, that sits on your skin and soaks in, make sure you are using something that's actually naturally steam distilled and edible.
 The USDA has a list of acceptable, edible essential oils from specific suppliers.
 It's called the GRAS list (Generally Regarded As Safe).
 Some of these are produced by the NOW brand.
 I am not getting paid to say this, I love the NOW essential oils!
 They are clean, pure, naturally distilled, some are safely edible and they are so strong!!
 You can get them on Amazon, or if you are in Fort Nelson, you can buy them at the "Down To Earth" Health Food Store.
 A particular favourite of mine is their peppermint.
 It's on the GRAS list, as is their rosemary, lemon and orange.